Hermosillo: Origins

 On May 18, 1700, he gave a speech that was documented, in part:

 "Sending them to have no wars from now on, but to live as Christians and to deal with each other with fairs of the clothes of their use and seeds of their plantings, to which they responded from one and the other, which they would do thank ingsands thank ing best for the good that they made peace of way."

-In 1718, on the orders of Governor Manuel de San Juan y Santa Cruz, the town of the Holy Trinity of Pitic was repopulated; on September 29, 1725 the Seri settled in the Pópulo rose in the son of war and invaded the people of Opodepe.
+In 1718, on the orders of Governor Manuel de San Juan y Santa Cruz, the town of the Holy Trinity of Pitic was repopulated; on September 29, 1725, the Seri settled in the Pópulo rose in the son of war and invaded the people of Opodepe.
 The Seri were persecuted for the purpose of punishing them until they signed the peace in January 1726, and they were settled in the Porplo and in the points called Alares and Moraga; subsequently given the uncertainty due to the bellicoseness of the indigenous, the Pitic presidio was formed.

-Presidio of Saint Peter of the Conquest of the Pitic
+Presidio de San Pedro de la Conquista del Pitic

-In June 1741, Don Agustin of Vildósola established the presidio of St. Peter of the Conquest of the Pitic.
+In June 1741, Don Agustin de Vildósola established the Presidio de San Pedro de la Conquista del Pitic.

 Nine years later, the troops of the Pupium were transferred to El Pópulo, in the present municipality of San Miguel de Horcasitas.
 As a result of this action, Pitic was left in a very precarious situation, because numerous residents emigrated for fear of the Seri.

 While the Presidio's settlement was about to disappear, senior authorities ordered a group of soldiers to remain on site to ensure the safety of the settlers.
 In 1772, the mayor Pedro de Corbalán ordered the construction of a canal on the left bank of the Rio Sonora, to irrigate the lands and orchards.